Factbox: Gaddafi's children

 Her glamorous image led some to describe her as the Claudia Schiffer of North Africa.
 Her role as a goodwill ambassador for the United Nations did not survive the onset of the popular uprising in Libya in February.

 Algerian sources said she gave birth to a daughter shortly after arriving in the country.
-(Writing by Christian Lowe and David Stamp)
+(Writing by Christian Lowe, David Stamp and Elizabeth Piper)